nikspyratos/toybox/README.md

 - **Be as self-contained as possible**: With minimal extra commands, you should be able to clone this repo and get something running.
 - **Use the simplest form of each tool**: Minimising the different languages used, using simpler alternatives to common tools.
-- **Verticality**: Use as much of the official Laravel ecosystem where applicable.
+- **Verticality**: Use as much of the official & unofficial Laravel ecosystem where applicable.
 - **Customisable**: Don't like my tech choices?
-Shouldn't be too hard to sub the important ones out, e.g. SQLite -> MySQL.
+Shouldn't be too hard to sub the important ones out, e.g. SQLite -> MySQL, PHP-FPM -> Octane, `queue:work` -> Redis.
 - **Flexible, but sturdy**: Strict types.
 Automated linting.
 - **Scaling should be simple**: It's cheaper to scale with load balancing & bigger servers than paying dev/ops salaries to overcomplicate your life with Docker, Kubernetes, etc. If your business needs all that, you should be able to afford it instead of using this.
 - **Local is lekker**: Reducing reliance on third-party services for managing infrastructure, CI/CD, etc. while not reducing capabilities.